pacificclimate/station-data-portal-backend/docs/performance-testing.md

 Performance tests are run against a specific production database.
 That database is specified by the environment variable `PCDS_DSN`.

-Performance tests, unlike the unit tests, do not require a special Docker image.
-They do, however, require a version of PyCDS compatible with the target database to be installed.
-At the time of writing, that version is 3.3.0 for both CRMP and metnorth databases.

-When you have set `PCDS_DSN` to the target database and installed a suitable version of PyCDS in your local Pipenv virtual env, run:
+When you have set `PCDS_DSN` to the target database, run:

 ```
 pipenv run pytest tests/performance